 Hudson Valley attractions include incredible vistas, charming villages with an abundance of antique shops, and incredible dining options.
 Fall is the perfect season to discover the more than a dozen vineyards along the Shawangunk Hudson Valley Wine Trail in Ulster County.

-Rest up for the night at the gorgeous Apple Valley Inn Bed & Breakfast or check out Rivertown Lodge, a 1920 converted movie theater with wood plank floors, a library, and a mix of vintage and refined custom-built furniture pieces.
+Rest up for the night at Rivertown Lodge (pictured), a 1920 converted movie theater in Hudson with wood plank floors, a library, and a mix of vintage and refined custom-built furniture pieces.

 The Thousand Islands-Seaway region, with nearly 2,000 islands along 50 miles of the St. Lawrence River, certainly lives up to its name.
-The region is full of historic battlefields, museums, and lighthouses.
+The region is full of historic battlefields, museums, lighthouses, and castles.

-Thousand Island Wine Trail has grown to include seven member wineries and 25 commercial vineyards that are family-owned and -operated.
-The trail runs through 78 miles of the North Country, winding visitors through the fertile farmland and quaint villages of the St. Lawrence River watershed.
+Thousand Island Wine Trail runs through 78 miles of the North Country, winding visitors through the fertile farmland and quaint villages of the St. Lawrence River watershed.
 An ever-growing list of wineries and vineyards are open daily all year long, with seasonal hours.
-Visit Coyote Moon Vineyards, The Cape Winery, and Thousand Islands Winery to taste the large variety of wines the region has to offer.
+Visit Coyote Moon Vineyards, the Cape Winery, and Thousand Islands Winery to taste the large variety of wines the region has to offer.

 All that wine tasting may leave you exhausted, so rest up at the 1000 Island Harbor Hotel or the Bonnie Castle Resorts and Marina.
 The delightful Captain Visger House is a hidden gem and offers a unique stay in a renovated Victorian home among the beautiful Thousand Islands.

 A traveler cannot live on leaves alone!
 Add wine and cheese to your day of autumn explorations by planning a driving route that includes wineries and creameries.
-Check out the Finger Lakes Wine & Cheese Trails and work your way through the culinary delights.
+Check out the area's wine and cheese trails and work your way through the culinary delights.